Table of Contents

 If you’re short on time and need to use canned products, choose low-sodium or no-salt-added versions.
 These can often be found alongside regular canned items at the grocery store.

-- Beans – Rinse canned beans under cold water for 30 seconds to remove up to 40% of the sodium.
+- Beans – Rinse canned beans under cold water for 30 seconds to remove up to 40% of the Sodium.

 - Broth – Replace store-bought broth with homemade vegetable or chicken stock.
 Alternatively, use water infused with herbs and garlic.